elaraproject/elara-handbook/book/specifics/lagrange-hamiltonian-mech.md

 $$

 The **principle of stationary action** states that for any given system, the action is stationary.
 What does stationary mean?
 Recall the idea of stationary _points_ in calculus - which include minima and maxima.
-For the action to be stationary, that means the Lagrangian must be a stationary _function_, which are analogous to stationary points, just for the action, which is a function of functions.
+For the action to be stationary, that means the Lagrangian must be a stationary _function_, which are analogous to stationary points, just for the action, which is a function of functions (what we call a _functional_, which we'll go more in-depth with later).

 But what form does that Lagrangian have to take to obey the principle of stationary action?
 The short answer is that it must obey the following equation, known as the **Euler-Lagrange equation**: